 Same as the above but make the Shortery app run the shortcuts when the Focus mode changes.

 Can you add support for showing an analog clock like the system clock?

-I have no plans to add that, but you can make it work by unchecking the “Time” preference in Dato and keep the system clock in analog mode.
+I have no plans to add that, but you can make it work by unchecking the “Time” preference in Dato and keeping the system clock in analog mode.

 Can you add support for flashing the time separator like the system clock?

-I have no plans to add that, but you can make it work by unchecking the “Time” preference in Dato and keep the system clock.
+I have no plans to add that, but you can make it work by unchecking the “Time” preference in Dato and keeping the system clock.

 A calendar is missing

 First, ensure that you have added the calendar to the system.
-Open the built-in Calendar app, open its preferences, click the “Accounts” tab, and then check that the calendar is there.
+Open the Calendar app’s settings, click the “Accounts” pane, and then check that the calendar is there.
 Dato can only show calendars added there.

-If it exists in the Calendar app, open the Dato preferences, click the “Events” tab, and make sure the calendar is enabled.
+If it exists in the Calendar app, open the Dato settings, click the “Events” tab, and make sure the calendar is enabled.

 If it exists in the Calendar app but not in Dato, macOS might have corrupted some permissions.
 This is, unfortunately, a common problem.
 Try to reset the permissions for Dato.
-Quit Dato, open the Terminal app, and paste in the following command and press Enter:
+Quit Dato, open the Terminal app, paste in the following command, and press Enter:

 tccutil reset All com.sindresorhus.Dato